Médéric Louis Élie Moreau de Saint-Méry: Politics

 A well-educated slave owner, he rejected the principle of the Natural Rights of Man in order to defend legal slavery and segregation on the basis of race.
 In his roles in the French parliament and on the colonial Governing Boards, he sought to maintain an economic system based on slave labor.
 To this end, he pursued the rights of colonists – mostly white planters – and sought a degree of self-determination for the French Caribbean.
 Moreau returned to France in 1788, where he became part of the Estates General which later renamed themselves the National Assembly.
-There he represented the planters in Saint-Domingue and supported slavery, confronting the Society of the Friends of the Blacks.
-He had an important position in the founding of the Museum of Paris which he was later appointed president of in 1787.
-After his return to France in 1798, after his exile in the United States, Moreau's first position was that of a historian in the Ministry of the Marine.
-A couple years later, in 1802 he became administrator of Parma, Piacenza, and Gustalla, but later on his position was taken away by Napoleon because of his forgiving response towards a criminal conspiracy among the army.
+There he represented the planters in Saint-Domingue and advocated slavery, confronting the Society of the Friends of the Blacks.
+He had an important rople in the founding of the Museum of Paris of which he was later appointed president in 1787.
+After his return to France in 1798, after his exile in the United States, Moreau's first job was that of a historian in the Ministry of the Marine.
+A couple years later, in 1802 he became administrator of the Duchy of Parma, Piacenza, and Gustalla, but later he was dismissed from office by Napoleon because of his lenient response towards a criminal conspiracy among the army.

 Moreau in the United States

 Moreau escaped Paris after a warrant for his arrest was issued in 1794.
 He relocated to Philadelphia after a short stay in New York City, leaving all his research on the Colony of Saint-Domingue behind, which he later was able to recover.
 In Philadelphia, he opened a bookstore in which he sold books and prints in many languages, as well as maps and music.
-The bookstore located at Front and Walnut became the meeting location for many other French exiles.
+The bookstore located at Front and Walnut streets became the meeting location for many other French exiles.
 Moreau became a member of the American Philosophical Society in 1798, to which he was committed, and introduced many of his émigré friends into the Society as well.
-Moreau had to flee back to Paris in 1798, escaping the Alien Bill imposed by the American president at the time, John Adams.
+Moreau had to flee back to Paris in 1798, escaping the Alien and Sedition Acts imposed by the American president at the time, John Adams.